UCLComputerScience/comp0034-JavaScript/README.md

 ```

-#### Exercise 3 Immediately invoked function
+**Optional: Immediately invoked function**

-Create a copy of your solution to exercise 2.
+Create a copy of your anonymous function.
 Restructure the function so that it is an immediately invoked function.

 ```
 //Immediately invoked function